-https://share.usask.ca/medicine/ugme/electives/ layouts/15/start.aspx#/SitePages/Home.aspx
+https://share.usask.ca/medicine/ugme/electives/ layouts/15/start.aspx#/SitePages/Home.aspx.
 A closer application time may be considered if the DSA pre-departure orientation from the Division of Social Accountability has already been completed; however, a minimum of 2 months prior to the start date of the elective is required.
 Clerks must meet with the Global Health Manager, Division of Social Accountability and participate in the DSA pre-departure orientation course, if they have not already done so.
 Participation is tracked.
-Please note that if the pre-departure orientation from the Division of Social Accountability has not been completed, this must be complete prior to the elective being approved.
+Please note that if the pre-departure orientation from the Division of Social Accountability has not been completed, this must be completed prior to the elective being approved.

 Clerks must register with the International Student and Study Abroad Center (ISSAC).
 ISSAC requires all students to complete the Travel Safety Plan as well as provide emergency contact information and confirmation of insurance.
 If the elective is deemed to be in a high-risk area as per ISSAC criteria, the Year Chair (or designate) will be notified and the elective will be denied.
 Appeals of denied international electives can be made to the Dean of Medicine with a carbon copy (cc) to the Manager, Undergraduate Medical Education.

-The clerk is responsible for ensuring the UGME Office has received confirmation of registration with the ISSAC office as well as the Division of Social Accountability.
+The Clerk is responsible for ensuring the UGME Office (med.electives@usask.ca) has received confirmation of registration with the ISSAC office as well as the Division of Social Accountability.
 Once confirmations and the international elective form are received, the elective will be considered for final approval.
-The Year Chair will give final approval or rejection of the elective application and clerks will be notified of either status.
-For approved electives to be added to One45, the clerk must email the official confirmation of DSA orientation completion from the ISSAC to: ugme.electives@usask.ca.
+The Year Chair will give final approval or rejection of the elective application and Clerks will be notified of either status.
+For approved electives to be added to One45, the Clerk must email the official confirmation of DSA orientation completion from the ISSAC to:med.electives@usask.ca.
 Once submitted, the elective will be considered finalized.
+Failure to do so will result in the elective not counting towards the minimum number required.
 Clerks may be required to purchase additional malpractice insurance depending on the elective location (Refer to article 15.
 Insurance for more details).
-Extra funding opportunities may exist through the Division of Social Accountability in the form of research and travel awards.
+Extra funding opportunities may exist through the Division of Social

+Accountability in the form of research and travel awards.
 Please contact the Division of Social Accountability Office for inquires and/or additional information.

-The clerk is responsible for ensuring an elective Summative Assessment form is completed by the International Elective preceptor and submitted to the UGME Office.
-Clerks will be notified within 2 weeks of the end date of the elective if a Summative Assessment form has not been received.
-It is their responsibility to contact the preceptor and ensure the Summative Assessment form is completed.
-Clerks must ensure the UGME Office receives their final Summative Assessment form from the appropriate preceptor within 6 weeks of the elective end date.
+The Clerk is responsible for ensuring an Elective Assessment form is completed by the International Elective preceptor and submitted to the UGME Office (ugme.electives@usask.ca).
+Clerks will be notified within 2 weeks of the end date of the elective if an Elective Assessment form has not been received.
+It is their responsibility to contact the preceptor and ensure the Elective Assessment form is completed.
+Clerks must ensure the UGME Office receives their final Elective Assessment form from the appropriate preceptor within 6 weeks of the elective end date.
 Failure to do so will be considered a failed elective and no credit will be granted.
-The clerk is responsible for completing the appropriate elective evaluation within 6 weeks of the elective end date and submitting it to the UGME Office.
+The Clerk is responsible for completing the appropriate elective evaluation within 4 weeks of the elective end date and submitting it on One45.

-For electives 4 weeks or longer, it is strong recommended that the clerk requests their preceptor to provide mid-point formative feedback and complete a Formative Assessment form; however, a Formative Assessment form is not required to be submitted to the UGME Office.
+For electives 4 weeks or longer, it is strongly recommended that the Clerk requests their preceptor to provide mid-point formative feedback and complete a Formative Assessment form; however, a Formative Assessment form is not required to be submitted to the UGME Office.